ethan-ck/Alexandria/Networking I/The OSI Model.md

 - The OSI Model has 7 layers:
 	- Application -
-		- This layer is the final layer, and is the closet to the user, it integrates the Network services with the Operating system through the use of the protocols below/
+		- This layer is the final layer, and is the closet to the user, it integrates the Network services with the Operating system through the use of the protocols below:
 		- Has Multiple Protocols
 			- HTTP
 			- FTP